 C. Low urine specific gravity

-E. Decreased GFR
+E. Normal GFR

 8. True or False: All patients with acute renal injury will progress through the oliguric stage of AKI but not all patients will progress through the diuresis stage.